 5. The Sims 4 Cottage Living

-This is the newest sims 4 expansion pack, as of my writing of this post.
+This is the newest Sims 4 expansion pack, as of my first writing of this post.
 So, I haven’t had a ton of time to play through all of its features.
 However, I do think that this expansion pack adds a lot to the game and will become essential as time goes on.